 - S13: Philosophy of Science

 - F12: Epistemology

 - F12: Critical Thinking

 Vanderbilt University; October 17-20, 2013 (invited).

 Southeastern Epistemology Conference; University of North Florida; October 26-27, 2012 (invited).

 I am an Associate Professor of Philosophy at the University of South Alabama.
 My primary research area is in epistemology.
 I am particularly interested in the role explanation and its virtues play in a non-skeptical epistemology.
 Inference to the best explanation and explanatory coherence are the hallmarks of good scientific inference.
 Yet there are puzzling questions about how non-empirical virtues like simplicity, explanatory power, and conservativeness are appropriately truth-conducive.
 I have addressed some of these issues in my book Reason and Explanation.
 There I defend the line that one's normative standing in the space of reasons is constituted by one's explanatory position.
-I also work on the notion of skill, especially with its connection to knowledge-how.
-In the near future I hope to connect these two projects by focusing on an intellectualist account knowledge-why.
 When I'm not writing about epistemology, I explore questions in the philosophy of religion that interest me.